vega/vega/docs/docs/porting-guide.md

 - Mark definitions no longer allow embedded data transforms (e.g., `{"type": "rect", "from": {"data": "table, "transform": [...]}}`).
 Instead, *all* derived data sources must now be defined within a `"data"` definition block.
 However, as of Vega 3, `"data"` blocks are no longer constrained to only the top-level of a spec: they can be defined within `group` marks as well!
 For example, this flexibility allows creation of derived data sets *within* a faceted group.

 - The `"facet"` transform is no longer supported.
 Instead, a new `"facet"` directive can be applied within a mark `"from"` block to enable multiple forms of faceting support.
+Also, the `"aggregate"` transform can be used for grouping.
 For example, the `barley.vg.json` example facets a group mark like so:

   {:.suppress-error}
   ```json